Do you know what mampering is?

 I am a bit more particular than some men.
 A few years ago, I moved into a house where I shared a bathroom with another guy.
 Where I had my cabinet full of stuff, with my electric toothbrush charging on the counter, he had nearly nothing.

 He had a toothbrush in a coffee mug.
 That’s it.
 I don’t know how he was able to spend 30 minutes in the bathroom each morning, or if he even had toothpaste.
 I hope he didn’t use mine.

 His sister came over soon after I moved in.
 She apparently looked in our bathroom and assumed I was gay.
 So clearly I’m a little more into personal care than most straight men.

 Start Managing Your Finances — Download This Personal Finance App >>

 But I don’t think my spending is that far from average.
 In fact, it’s probably below average, since I’m good at shopping.
 Okay, I just reread that last sentence.
 To balance out my bathroom and shopping sentences, also know that I’ve torn apart the engine in my car and put it back together and I hunt deer.

 See?
 I’m manly.
 Moving on.

 If I want to feel good about myself and be successful at dating, spending a healthy amount on personal care is necessary.

-It’s 2017.
+It’s the 21st century.
 Long gone are the days of the cowboy where men showered once a season and shaved even less.